-In May 2016 I became the chief scientist of IBM Research Africa.
-I am based in Nairobi, Kenya.
-We have a great group of scientists and engineers working in the areas of healthcare, inclusive financial services, public sector, Blockchain, and water & agriculture (in the Kenya Lab), and healthcare, smarter urban ecosystems and astronomy (in the South Africa Lab).
+From May 2016 through November of 2018 I was the chief scientist of IBM Research Africa and was based in Nairobi, Kenya.
+I got the chance to work with a great group of scientists and engineers in our two labs in Nairobi and Johannesburg, South Africa on problems in healthcare, inclusive financial services, public sector, Blockchain, and water & agriculture .

-Prior to coming to Africa I was one of the principle investigators at the Cognitive Environments Lab, or CEL, at the IBM T.J.
-Watson Research Center in New York.
-At that lab we try to bring immersive computing technologies to social environments.
+Prior to my time in Africa I was one of the principal investigators at the Cognitive Environments Lab, or CEL, at the IBM T.J.
+Watson Research Center (my current location).
+At that lab we worked on bringing immersive computing technologies to social environments.
 A special interest of mine was (and still is) creating technology that helps us engage with each other and with the world in a more meaningful way.
 Most of our technology today seems to do the opposite.